vmsmith/CookBook/sauce_lemon-cream.md

 2. Sauté the shallots and capers in it
 3. Add the lemon juice, and cook it down
 4. Add the cream
-5. Stir in the parsely
+5. Pour over pasta or fish, and sprinkle with parsely